-ABA JUNIOR ESSAY COMPETITION is a bi-annual competition held in the year before a convention is held.
+ABA MONASTIC ESSAY COMPETITION is a bi-annual competition held in the year before a convention is held.
 It is a program sponsored by the American Benedictine Academy to encourage scholarly research among newer monastics and recent oblates.
 All monasteries are asked to encourage participation in this competition as a means of promoting monastic scholarship for the future.